Equipment for people with disabilities

 - a maintenance and repair plan(s) is arranged

-Wheelchairs can be manual or powered and may be provided with accessories such as cushions, armrests and trays.
+Wheelchairs can be manual or powered and may have accessories such as cushions, armrests and trays.

 Referrals and assessments